Ludmilla of Bohemia

-Ludmilla (Ludmiła) of Bohemia (died 14 August 1240) was a daughter of Frederick, Duke of Bohemia, and his wife, Elizabeth of Hungary.
-Ludmilla was a member of the Přemyslid dynasty.
+Ludmilla (Ludmiła) of Bohemia (died 14 August 1240) was the daughter of Frederick, Duke of Bohemia, and Elizabeth of Hungary.
+She was a member of the Přemyslid dynasty.
 She was Duchess consort of Bavaria by her marriage to Louis I, Duke of Bavaria.

 Family

 Ludmilla was the third of six children born to her parents.
 Her siblings were Helena of Bohemia, betrothed to Manuel I Komnenos but never married, and Sophia of Bohemia, wife of Albert, Margrave of Meissen.
 The rest of Ludmilla's siblings were short-lived or died in early adulthood.

 Ludmilla's paternal grandparents were Vladislaus II of Bohemia and his first wife Gertrude of Babenberg.
-Her maternal grandparents were Géza II of Hungary and his wife Euphrosyne of Kiev.
+Her maternal grandparents were Géza II of Hungary and Euphrosyne of Kiev.

-Geza was son of Béla II of Hungary and his wife Helena of Raška.
+Geza was the son of Béla II of Hungary and Helena of Raška.

-Bela was son of Prince Álmos and his wife Predslava of Kiev, who was daughter of Sviatopolk II of Kiev and an unknown Bohemian princess.
+Bela was the son of Prince Álmos and Predslava of Kiev, who was the daughter of Sviatopolk II of Kiev and an unknown Bohemian princess.